julianmedwards/containerized-trello/README.md

 The app consists of a frontend web client built with React, a REST API built with Restify and Sequelize, and a MySQL database for storage.
 It's set up with Docker for production deployment and development containers, as well as taking care of hosting the database.

+Note that this app is currently not connected to any persistent storage volumes and so all data will be lost on rebuilding the database container.

 ## This repository uses git submodules

 This is the _superproject_ which contains submodule repositories for the app (frontend) and REST API (backend).